All FAQs are answered by Brad Smart, founder of Topgrading, Inc.

 Q: How do CEOs, hiring managers, and human resource managers benefit from Topgrading?

-A: Let’s start with CEOs.
+A: Let's start with CEOs.
 The key benefit to CEOs is to improve performance of the company, to sales, profits, and market share.
-CEOs say that Topgrading is a major reason why their company as a whole is actually doing better.
-As for hiring managers, the benefits are that almost all high performers reporting to them perform better, so those managers get promotions faster.
-Topgrading managers enjoy a lot better balance in life.
+CEOs say that Topgrading is a major reason why their company as a whole is actually achieving more profits.
+As for hiring managers, the benefit of having almost all high performers reporting to them is their better performance, leading to faster promotions.
+Topgrading managers also enjoy a lot better balance in life.
 How?
 Because they can delegate to high performers.
 And Human Resources benefits by saving a LOT of time screening people and gains respect of their hiring managers who thank them for sending much better candidates to interview.

 Q: What is the evidence that Topgrading hiring methods truly are the best?

-A: The 3rd edition of Topgrading release has 40 case studies and the average improvement was from 26% to 85% high performers hired and promoted throughout the company.
-In Chapter 5, well-known CEOs had to personally verify the authenticity of the data on their Topgrading success — typically 25-30% hiring and promoting success improved to 85-90%.
+A: The 3rd edition of Topgrading has dozens of case studies and the average improvement is from 26% to 85% high performers hired and promoted throughout the company.
+At www.TopgradingCaseStudies.com you can read the details of how companies Topgraded and the main advice from CEOs and heads of HR.
+Well-known CEOs had to personally verify the authenticity of the data on their Topgrading success — typically 25-30% hiring and promoting success improved to 85-90%.
 Topgrading case study CEOs say in their own words that Topgrading made their company more successful.
-No hiring methodology can point to a fraction of Topgrading’s proven, documented success.
+No hiring methodology we know of can point to a fraction of Topgrading’s proven, documented success.

 Q: What products and services does Topgrading, Inc. Offer?

 A: We can interview finalist candidates for you for all jobs from CEO to first line supervisor (at varied fees, of course).
 We can also train you; tens of thousands of managers have more than tripled their success hiring after attending our public or on-site Topgrading Workshops.
-And we can set you up in an hour to use the best candidate screening tool on the planet – the Topgrading Snapshot; it takes you almost no time to send candidates a form they fill out and you get a 1-page multi-color picture (“snapshot”) showing you accurate ratings of their performance by every boss, their full salary history, and you can see at a glance if they are a job hopper.
+And we can set you up in an hour to use the best candidate screening tool on the planet – the Topgrading Snapshot; it takes you almost no time to send candidates a form they fill out and you get a multi-color picture (“snapshot”) showing you accurate ratings of their performance by bosses, their full salary history (when clients choose this option), and the real reasons they left jobs.